graphcore-research/bess-kge/docs/source/index.rst

    This allows BESS-KGE to achieve high throughput for both training and inference.

    For an introduction to the different distribution schemes used by BESS-KGE, see :ref:`BESS overview`.

+   ..
+Note:: The library is still in active development: new features can be expected to be added overtime
+      and occasional bugs may occur.
+Feel free to open issues in the `BESS-KGE github repo <https://github.com/graphcore-research/bess-kge>`_ to report any problem.

 .. toctree::
    :maxdepth: 3